 There are different reasons why individuals become investment bankers (ibankers).
 Why they yearn to practice the sacred art of investment banking (ibanking).
-Though there are people who enter this esoteric world of high finance by pure chance, and with little effort, they are anomalies.
+Though some people enter this esoteric world of high finance by pure chance, and with little effort, they are anomalies.
 In the vast majority of cases deep-seated motivations propel the uninitiated to persevere until the gates of entry to that prestigious world open before them.

-For those of you currently in the business, next time you attend the Monday morning meeting just take a nice, long look around the room at the seniors bankers present.
+Those of you currently in the business, next time you attend the Monday morning meeting just take a nice, long look around the room at the seniors bankers present.
 Is it not unusual that many of them are probably 10 years younger than they look?
 I know it took me less than a year at the bank to give birth to most of the grey hairs I presently sport.

 So why do so many people accept, amongst other things, the premature ageing that comes with the territory?
 Different reasons.

 For many university students it was psychological attraction.
 After being mesmerized by the words and countenance of recent graduates in polished suits at campus recruiting events they were propelled to put forth an application.
 Never mind that the speaker has had stress-induced diarrhoea for the past month, working round the clock to make a deal happen, and has been literally pissing out his @ss every morning at work.

 Benjamins (US) / dosh (UK) / fric (French) / dinero (Spanish) / foulous (Arabic) / qián (Chinese)